alberto-lazari/masters-thesis/chapters/implementation.typ

 - Utility methods:
   - `boolean needsRequestDialog()`:
-    determines whether a permission dialog should be displayed for requesting the permission, based on the current complete state.
+    determines whether a permission dialog should be displayed for requesting the permission, based on its current complete state.

   - `boolean hasBackgroundPermission()`:
-    checks if a runtime permission has an associated background permission, mainly used to determine the dialog buttons to display.
+    checks if a runtime permission has an associated background permission, mainly used to determine how buttons should be displayed in the request dialog.

 ===== `PermissionGroup`
 The `PermissionGroup` class provides a higher-level abstraction for managing sets of related runtime permissions.
 It enables a hierarchical approach to permission management, where permissions can inherit or override the group's status.

-The class is mostly used in the user interaction, to retrieve informations such as its display icon.
+The class is mostly used in user interaction, to retrieve informations like its display icon.
-It is also used when granting on revoking a batch of permissions, for example when denying a group from the settings.
+It is also used when granting or revoking a batch of permissions, for example when denying a group from the settings.

 The following are its main features: